KyleEdwardDonaldson/Lighthouse/docs/intro.md

 ## Begin Your Journey

-Whether you're a navigator plotting courses through the storm-rivers, a merchant seeking fortune in the floating trade hubs, or a keeper maintaining the beacons that hold back The Drift, the Tempest Rift awaits your exploration.
+Whether you're a navigator plotting courses through the storm-rivers, a merchant seeking fortune in the floating trade hubs, or a keeper maintaining the beacons that hold back The Drift, the Rift awaits your exploration.

 ⚡ *The storms remember.
 The rivers know.
 And every passage leaves its mark upon the currents.*